 Is Flutter or React Native more widely used in Singapore?

-Both are in active use across Singapore's development community.
-Flutter has gained significant momentum over the past two to three years and is increasingly the default choice for new cross-platform projects, particularly where UI quality is a priority.
+Both are in active use.
+Flutter has gained significant momentum over the past two to three years and is increasingly the default for new cross-platform projects, particularly where UI quality is a priority.
 React Native remains common in teams with existing JavaScript expertise.

-Can a cross-platform app access features like the camera, GPS, and push notifications?
+Can a cross-platform app access device features like the camera, GPS, and push notifications?

 Yes.
-Both Flutter and React Native have mature plugins for camera access, GPS and location services, push notifications, biometric authentication, and most commonly-used device features.
-The gap between cross-platform and native hardware access has narrowed considerably.
+Both Flutter and React Native have mature plugins for camera access, GPS, push notifications, biometric authentication, and most commonly-used device features.
+The hardware access gap between cross-platform and native has narrowed substantially and is no longer a differentiator for typical business use cases.

-Will users know they are using a cross-platform app?
+Will users know they're using a cross-platform app?

-In most cases, no. For business and utility apps, cross-platform apps built with modern frameworks are indistinguishable from native apps in everyday use.
-Consumer apps competing on experience are where native polish is more likely to matter to end users.
+For business and utility apps, cross-platform apps built with modern frameworks are indistinguishable from native in everyday use.
+Consumer apps competing directly on experience polish are where native feel is more likely to register with end users.

 How does app store submission work for cross-platform apps?